arashnm80/arashnm80.github.io/quotes.md

 > Work hard as hard as you can.

-> The only real test of intelligence is if you get what you want out of life.
+> The only real test of intelligence is if you get what you want out of life. (but what if it doesn't exist or i don't want anything?)

 > The right way to work is like a lion.